PD Dr. Eva Knop

 CO-SUPERVISED MSC STUDENT

-am doing my MSc thesis within the PaNDiv experiment led
+am doing my MSc thesis on the effect of artificial light at night on

 Dominik Ganser, PhD Student 2016–2019